 Reddit is a high-intent community platform with unique norms and targeting options.
-This guide gives marketers
+This guide gives marketers actionable strategy, content recipes, ad tactics, and measurement systems to win on Reddit without alienating communities.

 Reddit reaches niche audiences and drives considered behavior — not just fleeting attention.
-With 70+ million daily
+With 70+ million daily users and deep interest signals, it’s ideal for research-driven, community-focused campaigns.
+Source: Pew Research Center report on social media trends.

 High engagement around interests and buying intent (product discussions, reviews, AMAs).